Google, with its search algorithm, uses an artificial intelligence ‘machine’ system called “RankBrain”.

-RankBrain is a machine learning system (based on deep learning) developed by Google to improve the relevance of search results.
-It makes it possible to interpret new requests which have not been looked for previously.
+RankBrain is a machine-learning algorithm based on deep learning developed and used by Google to improve the relevance of search results.
+It is able to interpret new requests which have not been looked for previously.

 The first official statement from Google RankBrain was made by Greg Corrado in October 2015.
 Greg said that soon after deployment, RankBrain became the third most important search ranking “factor”.

-Given the impact, it is important to understand exactly how the algorithm works, and what it will bring to Internet users, as well as determining its impact on SEO.
+It is crucial to understand how the algorithm works, as well as its impact on SEO.

 How does RankBrain work?

-As mentioned above, the main purpose of RankBrain is to provide the most relevant results by interpreting the meaning of whole sentences, rather than focusing on the keywords.
-One of the facets of this algorithm is the assimilation of content (this article will only deal with this aspect).
+The primary purpose of RankBrain is to provide the most relevant results by interpreting the meaning of whole sentences, rather than focusing on the keywords.
+One of the facets of this algorithm is the assimilation of content.

 Rankbrain efficiently manages long-tail requests and their similarities to each other (How are they connected?
 To which particular subjects?).

-Thanks to this, Google can understand a sentence that has never been treated before, by correlating it (via similarity) to already known sentences / concepts.
+It means that Google can understand a sentence that has never been treated before, by associating it to already known sentences/concepts.

-As a machine learning system, RankBrain is constantly learning, paying close attention to parameters like pogosticking, bounce rate, or time spent on a page.
-If a user considers the results displayed unrelated to the search, the algorithm will, the next time, display other results for this query.
+As a machine learning system, RankBrain is constantly learning, paying close attention to parameters such as bounce rate, or time spent on a page.

 What are the implications for Google users?